aparo/pyes/docs/guide/reference/groovy-api/index_.rst

+.. _es-guide-reference-groovy-api-index_:

 ======
 Index_
 ======

-The index API is very similar to the :doc:`Java index API <.//guide/reference/java-api/index_.html>`.
+The index API is very similar to the :ref:`Java index API <es-guide-reference-groovy-api-guide-reference-java-api-index_>`.
 The Groovy extension to it is the ability to provide the indexed source using a closure.
 For example:

 .. code-block:: js